TeamNewPipe/documentation/docs/05_Mock_tests.md

 First one is passing the `-Ddownloader=<value>` argument from the command line, where `value` can be one of [DownloaderType](https://github.com/TeamNewPipe/NewPipeExtractor/blob/dev/extractor/src/test/java/org/schabi/newpipe/downloader/DownloaderType.java)
 .
 The main usecase is in the CI pipeline like this: `./gradlew check --stacktrace -Ddownloader=MOCK`.
 Other than that it can also be used to mass generate mocks by specifying which package should be tested.
-As example if one wanted to update all YouTube mocks:
+For example, if one wanted to update all YouTube mocks:
 `gradle clean test --tests 'org.schabi.newpipe.extractor.services.youtube.*' -Ddownloader=RECORDING`